freeman42x/universal-translator/readme.md

 ![Starfleet Universal Translator](assets/images/Starfleet_universal_translator%202C_2150s.png)

+Input

+* text
+* audio

+Output

-Input: text or audio
+* text
-Output: text or audio
+* audio

-Example:
+Examples

-User1 speaks into their mic in English and User2 hears in realtime the translation
+User1 speaks into their mic in English and User2 hears in realtime the translation in the language of their choosing

+User1 types in English and User2 sees in realtime the translation in the language of their choosing

+And other 2 combinations: text -> audio or audio -> text

+Can also be text + audio -> text + audio

 ## Specification